 The administration area (back office) combines the form editor, data access rights, role assignment, workflow configuration, and end-user display managment.
 The database at the heart of the health information system is generated from the combined parameters of the back office administration, the input forms and their navigational rules, as well as any specialized work flow, constraints, and visual styling through custom development.

-The form editor can be used simultaneously by subject experts in a collaborative mode which allows rapid creation of information entry screens.
+The page editor can be used simultaneously by subject experts in a collaborative mode which allows rapid creation of information entry screens.
 They can include conditional display rules for questions or sections (ex: if I am male, then I don’t see questions for females, or if my BMI is less than 30, no additional questions are shown).
-The forms are then published to a central system through a multi-step process and assembled for correct page navigation within the application.
-These information input screens are then available on multiple platforms (desktop, tablet and smartphone) with provisions for use in a disconnected mode.
+The pages are then published to a central system and then interpreted to create the new pages and navigation within the application.
+These pages are then available on multiple platforms (desktop, tablet and smartphone) with provisions for use in a disconnected mode.

 3. The Modules

-MailMerge: A document production module called MailMerge generates form letters (PDF, HTML, and others) by merging data with a model document (DocX, PDF, internal editor).
-The document type is chosen by the calling application and can for example be prescriptions, lab result letters, visit request letters, medical follow-up questionnaires, or other.
+MailMerge: A document production module called MailMerge generates PDF form letters by merging data with a model document (.docx, PDF, internal editor).
+The document type is chosen by the calling application and can for example be prescriptions, lab result letters, a convocation, or other.

 EpiFiles: The EpiFiles module is used for projects which require numerous secure health file exchanges (between applications or people) inside of the Voozanoo ecosystem as well with third party information systems.
 For example, one could receive structured files coming from a biology laboratory or a hospital which would then be automatically integrated into the database of the Voozanoo application.

-BuDi: The BuDi (Bulk Dispatcher) module manages planned tasks that extract data, transforms them, and sends them to other targets, but also to operate on Voozanoo’s internal modules through the exposed APIs, such as for file generation, statistics, sending email or SMSs, or file pickup and distribution between modules.
-It is a scriptable agent to run jobs between modules as needed.
+BuDi: The BuDi (Bulk Dispatcher) module manages planned tasks that extract data, transform them, and load them (ETL) into other targets, but also to operate on Voozanoo’s internal modules through the exposed APIs, such as for file generation, statistics, sending email or SMSs, or file pickup and distribution between modules.
+BuDi can include a script in its payload which a module can then execute.

-Portail : The Portal module manages the secure access to different modules by keeping track of each user’s rights.
-It is a unique point of access (single sign on - SSO) which allows the grouping of modules in the form of an integrated application.
+Portail : The Portal module manages the secure access to different modules and applications by keeping track of each user’s rights.
+It is a unique point of access (single sign on - SSO) which allows the grouping of applications in the form of an integrated application.